Thousands Protest in São Paulo Against X Ban in Brazil

 Bolsonaro Allies Rally Support

-Along the Avenida Paulista, protesters waved a variety of signs with such messages as “Thank you, Elon Musk,” and “God, Nation, Family and Liberty,” the latter of which has been a popular rallying cry for supporters of former Brazilian President Jair Bolsonaro.
+Along the Avenida Paulista, protesters waved a variety of signs with such messages as “Thank you, Elon Musk” and “God, Nation, Family and Liberty,” the latter of which has been a popular rallying cry for supporters of former Brazilian President Jair Bolsonaro.

-Supporters of former Brazilian President Jair Bolsonaro hold a sign thanking X social media platform owner Elon Musk, during an Independence day rally in Sao Paulo, Brazil, on Sept.
+Supporters of former Brazilian President Jair Bolsonaro hold a sign thanking X social media platform owner Elon Musk, during an Independence Day rally in São Paulo, Brazil, on Sept.
 7, 2024.
-(Nelson Almeida /AFP via Getty Images)
+(Nelson Almeida/AFP via Getty Images)

-Supporters of former Brazilian President Jair Bolsonaro hold a sign thanking X social media platform owner Elon Musk, during an Independence day rally in Sao Paulo, Brazil, on Sept.
+Supporters of former Brazilian President Jair Bolsonaro hold a sign thanking X social media platform owner Elon Musk, during an Independence Day rally in São Paulo, Brazil, on Sept.
 7, 2024.
-Nelson Almeida /AFP via Getty Images
+Nelson Almeida/AFP via Getty Images

-In an interview with CNN Brasil this week, da Silva said the court order barring X’s operations in the country offers an “important signal that the world is not obliged to put up with Musk’s extreme right-wing anything goes just because he is rich.”
+In an interview with CNN Brazil this week, da Silva said the court order barring X’s operations in the country offers an “important signal that the world is not obliged to put up with Musk’s extreme right-wing anything goes just because he is rich.”

-Pro-Bolsonaro lawmakers mingled with the crowds in Sao Paulo and urged support for petitions to remove de Moraes from the court.
+Pro-Bolsonaro lawmakers mingled with the crowds in São Paulo and urged support for petitions to remove de Moraes from the court.

-“We are here at the Paulista, to fight for our freedom,” Brazilian lawmaker Bia Kicis told The Epoch Times.
+“We are here at the Paulista to fight for our freedom,” Brazilian lawmaker Bia Kicis told The Epoch Times.

 A Bolsonaro ally and member of the minority in Brazil’s lower legislative chamber—the Chamber of Deputies—Kicis said she and other minority members in the chamber are preparing to block the Legislature from advancing any other votes until Brazil’s upper legislative chamber takes up an impeachment petition to remove de Moraes.

-Supporters of former Brazilian President Jair Bolsonaro during an Independence Day rally in Sao Paulo, Brazil, on Sept.
+Supporters of former Brazilian President Jair Bolsonaro during an Independence Day rally in São Paulo, Brazil, on Sept.
 7, 2024.
 (Miguel Schincariol/AFP via Getty Images)

-Supporters of former Brazilian President Jair Bolsonaro during an Independence Day rally in Sao Paulo, Brazil, on Sept.
+Supporters of former Brazilian President Jair Bolsonaro during an Independence Day rally in São Paulo, Brazil, on Sept.
 7, 2024.
 Miguel Schincariol/AFP via Getty Images

 This is a war for free speech in the world.
 It’s happening in Brazil.
 It’s gonna happen in the United States,” Brazilian lawmaker Paulo Bilynskyj, another member of Bolsonaro’s Partido Liberal, told The Epoch Times as he joined with protesters along the Avenida Paulista.